 Confirm RV arrangements for Mainstage performers

-Reserve marley floor for the Main Stage; arrange for delivery, pick-up, and payment (if needed)
+Reserve marley floor for the Main Stage; arrange for delivery, pick-up, (we have one in SPF storage)

-Coordinate special physical arrangements and needs for Lindley Park with Physical Arrangements Division, including delivery of the marley floor for Cypress to the stage (Sweet Pea owns this marley floor).
+Coordinate special physical arrangements and needs for Lindley Park with Physical Arrangements Division, including delivery of the marley floor for Cypress to the stage (Sweet Pea owns only one Marley).

 Submit payment information to the Sweet Pea office.
 Checks will be available for pick-up at the Festival to pay performers